mr-islam/qawl/README.md

 * Simple and focused to allow you to be the same!

 * Longevity — this is an open-source project, so all of you are invited to give feedback, report bugs, and/or develop improvements

+* *Latest*: With one click of a button, open the current surah on Quran.com to benefit from audio recitations and translations.

 ## Install
 Head to the [releases page](https://github.com/mr-islam/al-kitab/releases).